Traveling and Moving

 How do I file a Motion to Change Venue?

 If you want to request to move your immigration court, follow the steps below.
-You can see a Motion to Change Venue Templatehere.
+You can see a template Motion to Change Venue with instructions here and a blank one where you can fill in the spaces here.

 1. Check the immigration court automated system to get some information.
 Write the answers down.